mhorga/mhorga.github.io/_posts/2016-08-07-ray-tracing-in-a-swift-playground-part-6.markdown

 ![alt text](https://github.com/MetalKit/images/raw/master/raytracing_01.png "1")

+In order to get the image to show, you need to tap on the little icon that looks like an image, at the end of the line, and choose `Add viewer`.
 You can amp up the resolution as well to say, `800 x 400`, but this will also increase the running time of your playground.
 However, the output image is worth the waiting!

 ![alt text](https://github.com/MetalKit/images/raw/master/raytracing_02.png "2")